Appearance

 However, for larger projects and for those involving utilities detection, georeferenced data are critical.
 Generally, GNSS receivers store location information in Latitude/Longitude coordinates.
 By default, Geolitix reads in all GNSS or total station positioning information associated with GPR datasets and converts the GNSS NMEA strings to UTM WGS84 positions.

 It is often required to work on a project with in specific national or regional coordinate system.
 There are many tools available to convert UTM WGS84 coordinate to the hundreds of possible national grids.
-However, it is critical to note that such tools are often inaccurate up to multiple metres, which could produce inaccurate final results.
+However, it is crucial to note that such tools are often inaccurate up to multiple metres, which could produce inaccurate final results.

 Geolitix implements support for national and regional grids on a case-by-case basis and only uses verified government transformation parameters to ensure the greatest possible accuracy.
 These are implemented on a user-requested basis.
-The project coordinate system is defined by clicking the Options icon Options icon on the sidebar.
+The project coordinate system is defined by clicking the Options icon on the sidebar.

 From this menu, you can select the default planar measurement units (meters, centimeters, millimeters, feet, or inches) and the default vertical measurement units.

 Importing specific layer types reveals a dialog box with which you can select if the new data is in the project coordinate system or is in a different coordinate system and must be converted.
+For example, a project could be defined in OSGB coordaintes for the United Kingdon and all work on the platform as well as all exports will be in OSGB.
+However, imported GPR may be in UTM WGS84 coordinates.
+Each imported layer can be assigned to be the project coordiante system or a different coordiante system.